masc-ucsc/docs/docs/pyrope/04-variables.md

 always compile time and the compiler flow has special meaning functionality for them.

+Internally, types are also propagated as attributes, but basic types can only be `integer`, `bool`, or `string`.

 Pyrope does not specify all the attributes, the compiler flow specifies them.
 There are some built-in required attributes like checking the number of bits.